harmsm/PyCmdMessenger/README.md

 Python class for communication with an arduino using the [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger) serial communication library.
-It sends and recieves messages, automatically converting python data types to arduino types and vice versa.
+It sends and receives messages, automatically converting python data types to arduino types and vice versa.

 This project is not affiliated with the CmdMessenger project, though it